knightss27/grafana-network-weathermap/website/docs/index.md

 - You probably want this number in `bits/sec`, unless your links are expecting something else.
 - The weathermap works best with 'instant' queries, which just use the most recent value retrieved.
 (Otherwise, the weathermap will always choose the most recent data point possible).
 - Once you have added a query in the panel editor, you can can see all queries and select one from the dropdown in the Query fields of the links.
+- See the [FAQ](/faq) or [Github issues](https://github.com/knightss27/grafana-network-weathermap/issues) if you are having issues adding data (especially Zabbix datasource users).

 **PLEASE NOTE:** _Queries with the exact same labels will be considered as such.
 If you have multiple queries and are unable to select the one that you want, double check to make sure it is labeled uniquely._